-To produce the HiRISE DEMs, the Chicago pipeline follows the ASP pipeline described in Sect.
-2.1, passing mapprojected images to stereo.
-The output point cloud, however, is then passed to pc align, along with the CTX-DEM created previously, taking advantage of the lower-resolution DEM to improve alignment of the HiRISE point cloud to the MOLA PEDR.
-As a laser-altimetry dataset, the MOLA PEDR is not subject to positioning errors of the same magnitude as other DEMs, and so it is taken as the "gold-standard" dataset to which other DEMs are aligned.
-The Chicago pipeline applies the complementary approaches of bundle adjustment and orthorectification to produce well-registered CTX DEMs, which in turn enable the production of wellregistered HiRISE DEMs.
-However, herein lies the difficulty with the widespread implementation of this pipeline: CTX stereo pairs are not always available for the areas covered by HiRISE pairs, and HiRISE DEMs generally have too small a footprint to intersect meaningfully with the often sparsely distributed MOLA PEDR data in the absence of a CTXresolution bridge.
+To produce the HiRISE DEMs, the Chicago pipeline follows the ASP pipeline described in Section 1.1, passing mapprojected images to Stereo.
+The output point cloud, however, is then passed to pc_align, along with the CTX-DEM created previously, taking advantage of the lower-resolution DEM to improve alignment of the HiRISE point cloud to the MOLA PEDR.
+As a laser-altimetry dataset, the MOLA PEDR is not subject to positioning errors of the same magnitude as other DEMs, and so is taken as the 'gold-standard' dataset to which other DEMs are aligned.
+The Chicago pipeline applies the complementary approaches of bundle-adjustment and orthorectification to produce well-registered CTX DEMs, which in turn enable the production of well-registered HiRISE DEMs.
+However, herein lies the difficulty with the widespread implementation of this pipeline: CTX stereo-pairs are not always available for the areas covered by HiRISE pairs, and HiRISE DEMs generally have too small a footprint to intersect meaningfully with the often sparsely distributed MOLA PEDR data in the absence of a CTX resolution-bridge.

-2.4 Stereo DEM production by the CASP-GO method
+2.3 The CASP-GO method

-The UCL "CASP-GO" pipeline (Tao et al., 2018) dispenses with the need for CTX DEMs entirely.
-This fully automated cloud-based pipeline for the global production of CTX and HiRISE DEMs instead uses CTX orthorectified images to co-register HiRISE pairs.
-To co-register these CTX pairs, points extracted from orthorectified HRSC images are used.
-These, together with a tie-point-based multi-resolution image co-registration scheme, guarantee global geo-referencing compliance with HRSC, and by extension MOLA, DEMs.
-The UCL pipeline makes use of both ISIS-ASP functions - including the implementation of an initial rough disparity map and the use of the Bayes expectation maximization (BEM) sub-pixel affine adaptive matcher - but then supplements and refines the outputs using Gotcha, a 5th generation least squares matcher (Shin and Muller, 2012), and other proprietary algorithms.
-One of the stated goals of the UCL pipeline is to incorporate the CASP-GO pipeline into the online i-Mars GIS project (https://bit.ly/2UrVKdT, last access: 26 February 2019) and release processed DEMs through the PDS ODE repository.
+The UCL 'CASP-GO' pipeline (Tao et al., 2018) dispenses with the need for CTX DEMs entirely.
+This fully-automated cloud-based pipeline for the global production of CTX and HiRISE DEMs instead uses CTX orthrorectified images to coregister HiRISE pairs.
+To coregister these CTX pairs, orthorectified HRSC images are used.
+These, together with a tie-point based multi-resolution image coregistration scheme, guarantee global geo-referencing compliance with HRSC, and by extension MOLA, DEMs.
+The UCL pipeline makes use of both ISIS/ASP functions-including the implementation of an initial rough disparity map and the use of the Bayes Expectation Maximisation (BEM) sub-pixel affine adaptive matcher-but then supplements and refines the outputs using Gotcha, a 5th generation least squares matcher (Shin and Muller, 2012), and other proprietary algorithms.
+One of the stated goals of the UCL pipeline is to incorporate the CASP-GO pipeline into the online i-Mars GIS project (https://bit.ly/2UrVKdT), and release processed DEMs through the PDS ODE repository.
 However, to date only a portion of the planned CTX DEMs have been made available on i-Mars, and no HiRISE DEMs have been processed.
-Furthermore, the underlying algorithms and their exact implementation have not yet been made open-source.
+Furthermore, the underlying algorithms and their exact implementation remain unavailable to the public.